jessoy/JLPDishwashers/README.md

 ## Notes Assumptions and Challenges
 - I maintained the original code style where relevant
-- I have assumed the styling as in the sample images across all device sizes, with a little inspirationtaken from the current John Lewis site where required
+- I have assumed the styling as in the sample images across all device sizes, with a little inspiration taken from the current John Lewis site where required

 - I used both third party code (see [Third Party Code](#third-party-code)) and created my own code throughout.
-In the read more section fucntionality has been added which come in on screens larger than 678px and utilises state to reveal more information on the product
+In the read more section functionality has been added which comes in on screens larger than 678px and utilises state to reveal more information on the product

 - I was unclear on the meaning of the Netherworld Syntax in `app.js` template file and moved the Layout component a level down to be able to render the pages differently in the future.